bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 solana balance
 ```

 If you're not on `mainnet-beta` you can airdrop yourself some SOL.
-On `devnet` you will likely be rate-limited to nothing more than 5-10 SOL, but on localnet we can act like kings.
+On `devnet` you will likely be rate-limited to nothing more than 5-10 SOL, but on localnet we can live like kings.
 Let's go ahead and treat ourselves to 1000 SOL

 ```bash
 solana airdrop 1000